-Windows Mixed Reality uses the app model provided by the Universal Windows Platform (UWP), a model and environment for modern Windows apps.
-The UWP app model defines how apps are installed, updated, versioned and removed safely and completely.
-It governs the application life cycle - how apps execute, sleep and terminate - and how they can preserve state.
-It also covers integration and interaction with the operating system, files and other apps.
+Windows Mixed Reality uses the app model provided by the Universal Windows Platform (UWP), which is a model and environment for modern Windows apps.
+The UWP app model defines how apps are safely installed, updated, versioned, and removed completely.
+It also governs the application life cycle - how apps execute, sleep, and stop - and how they can preserve state.
+Finally, the app model covers integration and interaction with the operating system, files, and other apps.

 Apps with a 2D view arranged in the Windows Mixed Reality home

 The lifecycle of a mixed reality app involves standard app concepts such as placement, launch, termination, and removal.

 Placement is launch